Rx (film): Production

 Some filming took place in Albuquerque and Sunland Park, New Mexico.
 During that time, the film was being produced under the working title RX Sin Receta.

 Release

 The film premiered at the RiverRun International Film Festival on April 21, 2005.
 It was released on DVD in the Netherlands on October 25, 2005, in Germany on February 2, 2006, and in the United States on January 30, 2007.
-The film was released in some regions outside of the US under the alternate title Simple Lies.
+The film was released in some regions outside of the US under the alternative title Simple Lies.

 Reception

 David Cornelius of eFilmCritic.com gave the film 2/5 and wrote: "What begins as an intriguing, intimate, even surprising drama turns midway into a lousy, hackneyed, too-hip-for-its-own-good thriller."